NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heat_pump_backup_heating_capacity``
      - Btu/hr
      -
      - The backup output heating capacity of the heat pump.
-If not provided, the OS-HPXML autosized default is used.
+If not provided, the OS-HPXML autosized default (see `Backup <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#backup>`_) is used.
 Only applies if Backup Type is 'integrated'.
    * - ``heat_pump_sizing_methodology``
      -
      - "ACCA", "HERS", "MaxLoad", "auto"
      - The auto-sizing methodology to use when the heat pump capacity is not provided.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
    * - ``heating_system_has_flue_or_chimney``
      -
      -